Parx-3DS/Parx-Pas/README.md

 [very small aperture satellite](https://www.bing.ca/search?q=vsat)
 [voice over internet protocall](https://www.bing.ca/search?q=voip)
 [over the air usb hdtv tuner](https://www.google.ca/search?q=usb+hdtv+tuners)

-For tv 2 telephone no money U &
-"feel monitarly intitled to crunchy & abridged, was productive or some midway c/c++ &or wip projects for use with, again 2cuntfront (with any computer language vs. Pica200) &or any smother your 3D mother graphics processors &or cores buy Law with (given U FreePascal the whore as irrefutable proof) " some of the above links

 & last: may the [Nintendo 3DS be with U](https://www.nintendo.com/en_CA/3ds/),
 I've "asured the 2DS Empire a [decade of Pascal](http://fpc-n3ds.ca/freepascal)", friend?